Linus4/eldritchinstinct/main.typ

 In Eldritch Instinct, players get ahead by using their environment, the game world or their gear to their advantage.
 They find creative solutions to obstacles, using critical thinking and making difficult decisions.
 Furthermore, assume that investigators are fundamentally capable of disguising themselves and remaining hidden as long as they are acting _on their own_.
 Allow the players to _get in over their heads_, then put the screws on them.

-Simple situations can usually be resolved with the Agenda Die, with a save or just within the fiction.
+Simple situations can usually be resolved with a save, with the Agenda Die or just within the fiction.
 In more complex situations, however, you should zoom in and draw out the decision whether a PC is detected or remains hidden.

 Two concepts you should always have in mind are risk and effect.
-When the PC has everything under control and the stakes are low, they may be able to back out of their attempt on a fail or deal with a minor complication in order to remain undetected.
+For example, when the PC has everything under control and the stakes are low, they may be able to back out of an attempt or deal with a minor complication in order to remain hidden.
+Otherwise, players might be detected outright or find themselves in a seriously desperate situation.

-Usually though, a PC should already be much more committed when you put an unexpected obstacle before them.
-Failure in such a situation does not necessarily mean that the PC is detected outright, but they might find themselves in a seriously desperate position.
+You don't want to ask for a save at the beginning of a stealthy action, but first allow them to proceed until they reach a critical point.
+Then, you put an (unexpected) obstacle in front of them which they usually overcome with a save or a more creative solution.

-Again: allow the players to get in over their heads, then put the screws on them.
 How long are the investigators able to remain hidden before a fight breaks out or they have to run away?
-Players should feel vulnerable, it should be a pressure cooker, but they should also expect to be able to get reasonably far with a stealthy or deceptive approach.
+Players should feel vulnerable, it should be a pressure cooker, but they should also expect to get reasonably far with a stealthy or deceptive approach.

 #pagebreak()

 === Illustrative Situations

-1. The investigators break into a warehouse as the criminal proprietors return.
-The players decide to hide behind the crates and stay quiet.
+1. The investigators are breaking into a warehouse as the criminal proprietors return.
+The players decide to hide behind stacks of crates and stay quiet.
 There are plenty of places to hide and the criminals will just quickly drop something off.
 Every player makes a DEX save, and on a critical fail, their PC is detected or there is a major compromise. (*Don’t roll a 20!*)

 2. The investigators must pass a cultist checkpoint to leave the village before they are caught and used as human sacrifice.
-Just going through the checkpoint hoping for the best would be extremely risky as the cultists would surely recognize strangers.
+Just going through the checkpoint hoping for the best would be extremely risky as the cultists surely recognize strangers.
 In order to improve their odds, they go looking for drying clothes in the neighborhood to disguise themselves, rolling the Agenda Die and possibly dealing with other minor obstacles along the way. (*Multi-stage plan*)

-3. The investigator carrying an ancient artifact is being pursued by an undead mummy and has just turned the corner into another room.
-The Warden could offer a number of alternatives to running away: leave the artifact behind and escape safely; hide in a big urn with a 5-in-6 chance, but on a fail you are trapped; or hide behind a statue with a 3-in-6 chance, but on a fail the mummy stands between you and the exit, forcing you back into the pyramid. (*Offer choices*)
+3. An investigator carrying an ancient artifact is being pursued by an undead mummy and has just turned the corner into another room.
+Quickly scanning the room, they identify a number alternatives to running away: leave the artifact behind and escape safely; hide in a big urn with a 4-in-6 chance, but on a fail they are trapped inside; or hide behind a statue with a 2-in-6 chance, but on a fail the mummy stands between them and the exit, forcing the investigator back into the pyramid. (*Offer choices*)

-4. The investigator is scouting out a cult compound on the outskirts of town, but regular patrols make it difficult to gather more valuable intel.
+4. An investigator is scouting out a cult compound on the outskirts of town, but regular patrols make it difficult to gather more valuable intel.
 They decide to sneak in regardless and peek through the windows.
 Failing a DEX save, an approaching patrol forces them deeper into the compound on their own. (*Raise the stakes*)

 #pagebreak()